citizennet/purescript-halogen-select/docs/tutorials/typeahead.md

 -- |        This allows you to embed your own queries into the `Select` component.
 -- | - `item`: Your custom item type.
-It can be a simple type like `String`, or something -- |           complex like `CalendarItem StartDate EndDate (Maybe Disabled)`.
+It can be a simple type like `String`, or something -- |           complex like `CalendarItem StartDate EndDate (Maybe Disabled)`. data QueryF o item a
--- | - `eff`: The component's effects.
-data QueryF o item eff a
   = Search String a
   | Highlight Target a
   | Select Int a